nil1729/Javascript/README.md

 # Animate On Scroll using CSS Grid #

-* This webpage is built using a Javascript Library Called [AOS](https://github.com/michalsnik/aos) (Animate on Scroll) and CSS Grid.
+* This webpage is built using simple Vanilla Javascript and CSS Grid.
+For this I use two Javascript DOM Property called [getBoundingClientRect()](https://www.w3schools.com/jsref/met_element_getboundingclientrect.asp) and [clientHeight](https://www.w3schools.com/jsref/prop_element_clientheight.asp).

 * Visit [here](https://nil1729.github.io/Javascript/Animation-On-Scroll-Vanilla-JavaScript/) to see how it Works.